ForgottenGlory/forgottenglory.github.io/docs/readme/ls3readme.md

 <table class="tg">
 <thead>
   <tr>
-    <th class="warning"><b>WARNING:</b> Loading a save from another modlist or from before you installed Living Skyrim will corrupt that save, do not do this.
+    <th class="warning"><b>WARNING:</b> Loading a save from another modlist or from before you installed Living Skyrim will corrupt that save, do not do this.</th>
   </tr>
 </thead>
 </table>